fady-elrukby/serverless_multicloud/README.md

 * Deployment to the AWS cloud platform's AWS Lambda service
 * Use a common/normalized API to communicate with both deployed applications

-**NOTE**: The approach we will take is to start with using the Serverless Framework to create an Azure Serverless project, then we will modify it so it will work with both Azure and AWS.
+**NOTE**: Most of the following commands are executed from the command line in a Command Window.

 ### Step 1

-Start by using the Serverless Framework to create a serverless azure function based on the Azure functions template.
+Start by using the Serverless Framework to create a serverless azure function based on the Azure functions template, then modify the project to support both Azure and AWS.
 In a command window, enter:

 ``` Shell
     sls create -t azure-nodejs -p smc-hello